-I sat down to think about Jason’s question in my messy house, littered with toys, cookie crumbs, dirty dishes, and unfolded laundry when the answer hit me.
+I sat down to think about Jason’s question in my messy house, littered with toys, cookie crumbs, dirty dishes and unfolded laundry when the answer hit me.

 Since living on my own, I have had this nagging sensation around leaving housework undone.
 The dishes in the sink practically moan with neglect and the pile of unfolded shirts and jeans slither in their basket like restless snakes ready to strike.
-But now, as a stay-at-home parent, trying get a writing career off the ground, I have had to let those nagging feelings of untended household duties go in lieu of writing.
+But now, as a stay-at-home parent, trying to get a writing career off the ground, I have had to let those nagging feelings of untended household duties go in lieu of writing.

 It’s all about priorities.
-What do I value more, keeping my house tidy, which is a complete exercise in futility, or sitting down with the precious few hours I get during naptime or after the little one is in bed for the night to get my ideas down?
+What do I value more, keeping my house tidy, which is a complete exercise in futility, or sitting down with the precious few hours I have during naptime or after the little one is in bed for the night to get my ideas down?
 The dirt can wait.
-Ideas are fleeting, and putting off capturing them is the worst thing you can do.
+Ideas are fleeting and putting off capturing them is the worst thing you can do.

 If you too are a stay-at-home parent, I have discovered a few time-saving tips that have helped me keep my sanity and get a little writing done during my “downtime”.

 1. Do what you can while the kids are awake, and if possible, put those little hands to work.
 This can go for laundry, mopping, washing dishes, dusting, vacuuming, or toy pickup.
 If you wait until they’re either sleeping or at school to get the housework done, you’ll never have any time to write.

 2. Get a hand vacuum.
 I can’t express how much time having a small hand vac has saved me.
 They’re great for getting those pesky mealtime crumbs that litter the carpet, kitchen, stroller, or car seat.
 I hate pulling out the big vacuum, especially since my son loves to “help” me by turning it off and on, retracting the cord while it’s plugged in, and riding on it.